artfwo/aiosc/README.rst

 aiosc
 =====

-This is an experimental minimalistic Open Sound Control (OSC) communication module which uses asyncio for network operations and is compatible with the asyncio event loop.
+aiosc is a minimalistic Open Sound Control (OSC) communication module which uses asyncio for network operations and is compatible with the asyncio event loop.

 Installation